Virginia moving quickly to make expanded absentee voting permanent

 The Senate also gave final passage on Tuesday to a bill that waives the requirement for having another person witness the signature on an absentee ballot if a public health emergency has been declared.

-Sponsored by Sen. Barbara Favola (D-Fairfax), the bill originally removed the witness requirement completely, but lawmakers instead ordered the state Department of Elections to study alternative methods for ensuring the authenticity of an absentee ballot so they can revisit the issue.
+Sponsored by Sen. Barbara A. Favola (D-Fairfax), the bill originally removed the witness requirement completely, but lawmakers instead ordered the state Department of Elections to study alternative methods for ensuring the authenticity of an absentee ballot so they can revisit the issue.

 Other bills aimed at expanding access to the polls passed earlier in the session, including a measure that opens up in-person early voting on Sundays.